rachsmithcodes/rachsmith.com/src/content/notes/avoiding-when-then-thinking-versus-respecting-your-season.md

 ---
-title: "Avoiding \"when, then\" thinking versus respecting your season"
+title: 'Avoiding "when, then" thinking versus respecting your season'
 slug: avoiding-when-then-thinking-versus-respecting-your-season
-added: 2021-06-21 20:56
+added: 2021-06-21T10:56:00.000Z
-updated: 2021-06-21 20:56
+updated: 2021-06-21T10:56:00.000Z
-tags: [mothering, productivity, wellbeing]
+excerpt: >-
-excerpt: "Two themes of mothering advice that are useful yet seem in conflict with eachother."
+  Two themes of mothering advice that are useful yet seem in conflict with eachother.
 publish: true
+tags:
+  - mothering
+  - productivity
+  - wellbeing
 ---

 I listen to a lot of podcasts and read blog posts about motherhood and parenting.
 I come across two themes of advice that are useful yet seem in conflict with each other.